AmIJesse/LinkBait/README.md

 # LinkBait

-Linkbait is a PHP file used to store browser and connection information on anyone who loads the file.
+Linkbait is a PHP file used to store browser and connection information on anyone who loads the webpage.

 ## Installation